 What is a Marketing Dashboard?

-A marketing dashboard tracks, gathers and displays all the pertinent metrics and KPIs for the marketing campaign you are running for your clients.
-A dashboard like this keeps you informed of every detail so you can make adjustments to your marketing strategy as needed for maximum success.
+A marketing dashboard tracks, gathers and displays all the pertinent metrics and KPIs for the marketing campaigns your agency is running for clients.
+A marketing dashboard keeps you informed on every campaign detail so you can make adjustments to your marketing strategy as needed for maximum success.

-Imagine a world where you could track every single important metric for your marketing campaigns without needing to bounce between multiple tools and accounts.
-How much would that revolutionize your workflow and maximize your efficiency?
-Well, you don’t have to imagine a world like that, because the AgencyAnalytics dashboard brings that idea to life.
+Imagine being able to track every single key metric for your marketing campaigns without needing to bounce between multiple tools and accounts.
+How much would that improve your agency’s workflows and maximize efficiency?
+A ton.
+That’s why we have over 5000 agencies using our marketing dashboard.

-This performance dashboard compiles all of your important high-level marketing data and displays it in a single view.
-It's the best way for your agency to present data to clients.
-The dashboard can also help you understand why your campaigns are underperforming.
+This live marketing dashboard compiles all of your important high-level marketing data and displays it in a single, unified view.
+It's the best way for your agency to present data to clients in an easy-to-understand, intuitive way.
+The dashboard can also help you understand which campaigns need to be optimized at a glance.
 When you can track each metric simultaneously, you can compare them to one another in order to find out what’s working well or what needs attention in an instant.

-If you prefer to report to clients with a snapshot, instead of a live-feed, be sure to check out our marketing report template.
+If you prefer to report to clients with a periodic report instead of a live dashboard, be sure to check out our marketing report template.

 1. Form Submissions (or Leads)